-This ratio is intended to limit the aggregate risk of banks investments in shares (participation interests) of other legal entities.
-It is defined as the maximum ratio of the banks investments in shares (participation interests) of other legal entities to its capital base
+This ratio is intended to limit the aggregate Maximum 25 per cent. risk of banks investments in shares (participation interests) of other legal entities.
+It is defined as the maximum ratio of the banks investments in shares (participation interests) of other legal entities to its capital base.

-In September 2013, the CBR published a draft of amendments to Instruction 139-I. The proposed amendments relate to rules on mandatory economic ratios calculation and have been prepared for the purpose of the Basel III implementation process.
+In September 2013, the CBR published a draft of amendments to the Mandatory Economic Ratios Instruction.
+The proposed amendments relate to rules on mandatory economic ratios calculation and have been prepared for the purpose of the Basel III implementation process.
 It is proposed that the amendments will enter into force on 1 January 2014.